AckerlyXu/heima/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups.md

 In the following steps, you configure the ContosoDC machine as a domain controller for corp.contoso.com.

 1. In the portal, select the **ContosoDC** machine.
 On the **Dashboard** tab, click **Connect** to open an RDP file for remote desktop access.

     ![Connect to Vritual Machine](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC784622.png)
 2. Log in with your configured administrator account (**\AzureAdmin**) and password (**Contoso!000**).
 3. By default, the **Server Manager** dashboard should be displayed.
 4. Click the **Add roles and features** link on the dashboard.

     ![Server Explorer Add Roles](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC784623.png)
 5. Select **Next** until you get to the **Server Roles** section.
 6. Select the **Active Directory Domain Services** and **DNS Server** roles.
 When prompted, add any additional features required by these roles.

-    > [AZURE.NOTE]
+    > [!NOTE]
     > You will get a validation warning that there is no static IP address.
 If you are testing the configuration, click continue.
-For production scenarios [use PowerShell to set the static IP address of the domain controller machine](/documentation/articles/virtual-networks-reserved-private-ip/).
+For production scenarios [use PowerShell to set the static IP address of the domain controller machine](../../../virtual-network/virtual-networks-reserved-private-ip.md).
     >
     >

     ![Add Roles Dialog](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC784624.png)
 7. Click **Next** until you reach the **Confirmation** section.
 Select the **Restart the destination server automatically if required** checkbox.
 8. Click **Install**.
 9. After the features finish installing, return to the **Server Manager** dashboard.
 10. Select the new **AD DS** option on the left-hand pane.
 11. Click the **More** link on the yellow warning bar.

      ![AD DS dialog on DNS Server VM](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC784625.png)
 12. In the **Action** column of the **All Server Task Details** dialog, click **Promote this server to a domain controller**.
 13. In the **Active Directory Domain Services Configuration Wizard**, use the following values:

     | Page | Setting |
     | --- | --- |
     | Deployment Configuration |**Add a new forest** = Selected<br/>**Root domain name** = corp.contoso.com |